Drafting Trusts To Serve Your Unique Needs

 - Avoiding unnecessary probate expenses for real estate owned in multiple states

 The Advantages Of Creating A Trust Rather Than A Will

 Wills are not private, unlike well-crafted trusts.
 A will often requires the estate go through the public probate process.
 A properly drafted and funded trust is handled privately, avoiding probate and keeping the details of asset distribution and the decedent’s final wishes out of the public eye.

 In addition, wills do not cover incapacity planning as fully as trusts do.
 Finally, a will offers no protection to the testator during his or her lifetime, while many trusts can provide benefits during life.

 Call our lawyers at 303-991-5280 or contact our office by email to learn more about trusts and probate avoidance.
-We have two office locations in Highlands Ranch, Colorado, and Goodland, Kansas, for our estate planning clients.
+We have two office locations in Highlands Ranch, Colorado, and Highlands Ranch, for our estate planning clients.